Yukesh432/transformer-model/readme.md

 ### Evaluation metrics for LLMs:

-- Perplexity: It is a measure of how well the language model is good at predicting the next word.
+- Perplexity: It is a measure of how well the language model good at predicting the next word.
+Lower the perplexity score , the better is the model's ability to predict the next word accurately.
+Mathematically it is given as:

+Perplexity= 2^H

 - Human Evaluation
 - BLEU score